bpPrg/Tips-Mac/Alfred/Readme.md

 - We can install Alfred 3 from [official website](https://www.alfredapp.com/).

-- NOTE: Alfred costs $51 and is less powerful for snippets in comparison to aText (which is $5).
+- NOTE: Alfred costs 51 Dollars and is less powerful for snippets in comparison to aText (which is 5 Dollars).
   In aText we can define key-values, define cursor positions, insert date etc commands.
   However, in Alfred we can use fields only for clipboard copies.